saidaspen/curatedrust/README.md

 ## Week 2: It's getting more advanced
 Good job!
 We have not gotten through the first week of Rust.
 We have learned the basics and also written some code.
 Since last week ended with us watching a bunch of video, we will start this week off by doing some programming.

+After the short break of Day 1, we will try to rush ahead a bit.
+Some of the areas won't make sense until you are through them all.
+Therefore we want to get through the more advanced subjects of Structs, Enums, Pattern matching, error handling, iterators and collections pretty quickly only to circle back and go over them all again.

 ### Week 2, Day 1: Nothing new just plain programming (~ 1 hour, 10 min)
 No new content today.
 Instead we will just do a couple of programming exercises to get us more comfortable writing actual code.